'The most important issue to come before the city this century'

 Dead and buried though Derry’s hopes were after March 1965, the Lockwood controversy contained a final sting in the tail, delivered by the renegade North Down Unionist MP, Robert Nixon, who made a startling speech at the Middle Liberties Young Unionist Association in Derry on May 6, 1965.

 In addition, Nixon claimed that a member of Cabinet, who he declined to name, told him that the Government had directed the Lockwood Committee to site the new university in Coleraine.
-This was reported in the Londonderry Sentinel on May 12, 1965.
+This was reported in this newspaper on May 12, 1965.

 Naturally, these allegations caused quite a stir and were thought somehow to relate to the references in Lockwood to “political” and “other considerations” that might have influenced the location recommendation.